Harvard-MolSys-Lab/Light-Seq-Nature-Methods-2022/README.md

     $ python3 cellmixing_3_plotTPM.py
     $ python3 cellmixing_4_parseUMIs.py

-## 5. Map and analyze retina tissue experiment
+## 5. Map and analyze retina cell type layers experiment

-Once you have the indexed genomes and GFF3 files in the main directory and raw sequencing data files in the inFiles subdirectory, you can also move to the RetinaTissue subdirectory to first extract UMIs:
+Once you have the indexed genomes and GFF3 files in the main directory and raw sequencing data files in the inFiles subdirectory, you can also move to the RetinaCellTypeLayers subdirectory to first extract UMIs:

     $ python3 ExtractThreeBarcodes.py